RoldSI/simonsure.com/content/reading.md

 - Modern World History by Dan Allosso & Tom Williford
 - Invention and Innovation: A Brief History of Hype and Failure by Vaclav Smil
 - How the World Really Works: A Scientist's Guide to Our Past, Present and Future by Vaclav Smil
+### textbooks
+- Introduction to Linear Algebra by Gilbert Strang
+- Introduction to Finance: Markets, Investments, and Financial Management by Ronald Melicher and Edgar Norton
+- Quantitative Trading: How to Build Your Own Algorithmic Trading Business by Ernest P. Chan
+- Trading and Exchanges: Market Microstructure for Practitioners by Larry Harris
+- Gaming the Market: Applying Game Theory to Create Winning Trading Strategies by Ronald B. Shelton

 ## fiction
 - Sophie's World by Jostein Gaarder